Emilprivate/Esd.EDU/AAU-BSc-Software/Project-P4/README.md

 ## Overview

-This project, developed by a team at Aalborg University, introduces the "TinyCell" compiler.
+This project, developed by a team and I at Aalborg University, introduces the "TinyCell" compiler.
 The primary goal of this project is to translate a custom syntax, designed using ANTLR, into Arduino C for deployment on Arduino boards.
 The integration of the Arduino CLI streamlines the compilation and flashing processes, making it easier to work with Arduino hardware.

 ## Key Features